hamlets-workshop/hamlets-workshop.github.io/_pages/04_instructions.md

 * We accept paper submissions with a minimum length of 4 pages and a maximum of 8 pages (excluding references and any supplementary material).
 * Camera-ready versions will allow for one extra page to incorporate reviewers’ feedback.
 * The authors of all accepted papers will be expected to prerecord a spotlight presentation and attend a live Q&A session over Zoom.

+The workshop's papers are non-archival.
+We encourage authors to submit new and original work, in the form of work in progres, or move advanced work that will benefit the discussion the workshop aims to foster.
+We are also accepting papers accepted in other *non-ML* conferences and/or currently under submission at non-ML conferences.
+We cannot accept papers that were previously, or are currently under submission in ML conferences.